- ICH GCP

 Detailed Description

-Chronic Post-Surgical Pain (CPSP), defined by the International Association for the Study of Pain, is a clinical discomfort that lasts more than 3 months post-surgery without other causes of pain such as chronic infection or pain from a chronic condition preceding the surgery1.
+Chronic Post-Surgical Pain (CPSP), defined by the International Association for the Study of Pain, is a clinical discomfort that lasts more than 3 months post-surgery without other causes of pain such as chronic infection or pain from a chronic condition preceding the surgery.
 This condition negatively impacts health related quality of life and is associated with significant financial burden both for the patient and health care system.
-Patients undergoing a multitude of procedures, from amputation to hernia repair, are prone to develop CPSP with variable incidences2.
+Patients undergoing a multitude of procedures, from amputation to hernia repair, are prone to develop CPSP with variable incidences.

 Study Type